missouriCourtRecords.us is a privately owned website that is not owned or operated by any state government agency.

 • The location or assumed location of the record or person involved.
 This includes information such as the city, county, or state that the person resides in or was accused in

-How To Put Money On Jail Inmates Book In Missouri?
+How to Put Money on Inmates' Books In Missouri?

-• Depositing a money order or cashier’s check made payable to the “Missouri Department of Corrections” into the inmate’s account.
-Parties that wish to utilize this method of funding an inmate’s account will be required to properly fill a Department of Corrections deposit slip using either blue or black ink and forward the completed slip along with the money order or cashier’s check via mail to:
+Depositing a money order or cashier’s check made payable to the “Missouri Department of Corrections” into the inmate’s account.
+Parties that wish to utilize this method of funding an inmate’s account will be required to correctly fill out a Department of Corrections deposit slip using either blue or black ink and forward the completed slip along with the money order or cashier’s check via mail to:

 Offender Finance Office